Audio trim guide

 Open trim audio

-Use the related Picmu route to inspect the waveform, set exact trim boundaries in seconds, and export locally when the browser confirms the target path.
+Use the related Picmu page to inspect the waveform, set exact trim boundaries in seconds, and export locally when the browser confirms the target path.

 Open trim audio